CyberCorps®: Scholarship for Service

 To apply for the scholarship, please submit the following materials:

 - Official transcripts from all previous post-secondary schools other than K-State

-- Personal statement (see instructions on the application form)
+- Personal statement (see instructions in the application form)

 - Resume or curriculum vitae

-- Three (3) letters of recommendation (see instructions on the application form)
+- Three (3) letters of recommendation (see instructions in the application form)

 For more information about this scholarship program, please contact the K-State CS Office (email@example.com) or attend one of the Q&A sessions which will be scheduled at K-State throughout the semester.